vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 1. At the Terminal command prompt, to verify that you code will build correctly, enter **dotnet build**

     If you see build error listed, fix them now before continuing to the next exercise.
-Work with your instructor if needed.

 ### Exercise 4: Create Additional Instances of your Simulated Device